What Is A Sharia Compliant Wills According To Islamic Law?

 - A person murdered to get the property

-The court, after reviewing all the situation, makes a list of eligible members and distributes the wealth according to Shariah-compliant wills laws.
+The court, after reviewing the situation, makes a list of eligible members and distributes the wealth according to Shariah-compliant wills laws.
 It is his duty first thoroughly to understand the situation, call members liable for getting a will, and then make a decision as quoted in the Islamic rules.